TimothyJoeHulse/Bimbo_Garage/README.md

 # Bimbo_Garage

-It makes things easier for me so I do not have to carry anything extra like the keys to my house but, I can just do it thorugh my phone
+This program simplifies my daily life by eliminating the need to carry extra items, such as my house keys.
+Instead, I can conveniently manage everything directly through my phone, offering a seamless and hassle-free solution for everyday tasks.